 Yes, generally.
 Debt consolidation loans, when properly followed through on, make credit reporting agencies happy.
 Failing to make payments on your debt consolidation loan will make them unhappy, and then the lower credit score will make you unhappy.
 How so?

-It's about how reliable you are in paying your debts.
+It's more than about how reliable you are in paying your debts.
+In a sense, it is a "trustworthiness" measurement.
 Lenders use credit scores to determine whether to lend you money, and at what rates.
 They want to know that you are a responsible person with the ability to meet your obligations.
 If you missed payments in the past, declared bankruptcy or defaulted on loans, no sane person would want to lend you money in the future.
 You would need to convince them that you are now someone they can rely on.

 Enter debt consolidation.